Stouffville line: Route description

 From Union Station to Scarborough GO station, the Stouffville line's tracks are shared with the Kingston Subdivision and the Lakeshore East GO Transit corridor.
 The first station after Union Station, Danforth GO Station, is therefore shared with Lakeshore East trains.
 Stouffville line trains no longer serve Danforth and Scarborough stations.
 The Stouffville GO train switches to the Uxbridge Subdivision at Scarborough and begins curving towards the north until the Midland and Danforth Road intersection, at which point the line points straight north.
-The train then passes through residential neighborhoods up to Eglinton Avenue, and stops at the Kennedy GO station, which is the terminus for the TTC's Line 2, Line 3, and Line 5, upon opening.
+The train then passes through residential neighborhoods up to Eglinton Avenue, and stops at the Kennedy GO station, which is the terminus for the TTC's Line 2, the former Line 3, and the future Line 5.

 As the train progresses through the route travelling adjacent to the Scarborough RT corridor in between Eglinton Avenue and Ellesmere Road, the train enters several industrial districts.
 Near the Kennedy GO Station area are several industrial spurs serviced during the overnight hours by the Canadian National Railway, the former Uxbridge Sub owner.
 Continuing north, the train arrives at Agincourt GO station next, which is close to Sheppard Avenue.

 North of Sheppard Avenue, the train passes through more residential and industrial areas.
 Just south of Steeles Avenue is the Milliken GO Station.
 Past Milliken, the train crosses Steeles Avenue and the site where the original Milliken station once stood, and enters the City of Markham, continuing north.
 Past Denison Street, the Stouffville train descends below 14th Avenue and the CN York Subdivision tracks before making its way back up, going beneath Highway 407 and stopping at Unionville GO Station.

 North of Unionville GO station, the train begins curving in the east direction, passing through historic Unionville (which includes the former Unionville Station building and platform) and residential suburban neighborhoods built closer to the track before arriving at Centennial GO station.
 Further along the line to the east is Markham GO station, which is located in the historic Markham Village.

 After Markham GO station, the line curves northward again, passing industrial areas before approaching Mount Joy GO station, now a major terminal station for all non-peak trains.
 As the train departs from Mount Joy GO station, the scenery becomes much more rural as the line continues north, crossing 19th Avenue, exiting Markham, and entering the Town of Whitchurch-Stouffville.

 Suburban development is seen once again as the train enters the historic village of Stouffville, stopping at Stouffville GO Station.
 Stouffville was once a major junction that connected the Uxbridge Sub with the Lake Simcoe Junction Railway.
 Prior to 2020, passengers could see an abandoned track beside the main track where the trains were used to be stored.
 This track has since been removed.

 The train continues until a little northeast, just exiting urban Stouffville, where it terminates at Old Elm GO Station, which is located next to the line's GO Train overnight storage facility.